The 10-second takeaway

 Last quarter, non-GAAP EPS came in at $2.26.
 GAAP EPS of $2.54 for Q3 were 49% higher than the prior-year quarter's $1.71 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Caterpillar.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Caterpillar to My Watchlist.